|Baylor > Environmental Science > Undergraduate Programs > Undergraduate Faculty|

 Dr. Sascha Usenko

 Dr. Usenko has brought new life to ENV 3387 Environmental Chemistry.
-He also teaches in the field of atmospheric chemistry and air pollution.
-Dr. Usenko enjoys sharing his wide expertise in laboratory methods, and utilizes professional quality instrumentation to teach undergraduates current methods in pollution detection and analysis.
+He also introduces students to the field of atmospheric chemistry and air pollution.
+Dr. Usenko enjoys sharing his wide expertise in field sampling, laboratory methods, and the use of state-of-the-art instrumentation.

 Dr. Larry Lehr